-Thankfully, we can use meditation to stop loneliness.
+Thankfully, we can use meditation for loneliness.
 Meditation is the simple act of focusing on one thing in the present moment.
-It is a simple but high powerful exercise and it can have a profound effect on loneliness.
+It is a simple but powerful exercise that can have a profound effect on loneliness.

 Loneliness is a mental state that is marked by a dissociation between what people want in a relationship and what they actually experience in that relationship.

-It is the mental state that matters, not the actual reality of being alone or not.
+It is the mental state that matters, not the actual reality of being alone.
 And secondly, it is based on what we want from a relationship, in other words: Desire.

 As you can see, loneliness is a condition that is entirely based on your mind.
 It is a mind-set created by the difference between what you think your relationships should be and what they actually are.
 This is crucial, because it means that your mental state is everything to this condition.
 It is based on emotion.

 Meditation is the simple practice of focusing the mind on the present moment, often by observing the breath.

 There is a direct link between meditation and loneliness, and the good news is that we can use meditation to stop feeling lonely.

 Effect Of Meditation On Loneliness

 Part of the reason meditation helps with loneliness is because it helps us overcome the emotion and to improve our mood.